 I dare you to get a word in edgewise.

-Aunt Anne and Uncle Don welcomed me with me with open arms, so many years ago, when I needed a place to escape to from broken things, to try and start again, some Florida sun seeming the ticket and to join my cousin Connie, even taking my Benny (the Ben) at the time into the fold.
+Aunt Anne and Uncle Don welcomed me with open arms, so many years ago, when I needed a place to escape to from broken things, to try and start again, some Florida sun seeming the ticket and to join my cousin Connie, even taking my Benny (the Ben) at the time into the fold.
 They had their couch spots and chair spots in the living room for some TV at the end of a day so you just had to be Ok with floor spots crosslegged if you were going to hang.
 I was good with that.
 Always so much more room and nothing uncomfortable or too close on a floor anyway.
 Aunt Anne always allowed a stretch out with a welcoming, hearty and so infectious laugh.
 I’d fall asleep there sometimes if I had a pillow for the stretch.

 Aunt Elfriede has the most perfect of names.
 Elfriede.
 It seems to fit and not just because that is all I’ve ever known to call her but that it seems elf-like and fantastical just like her.
 She calls me “Stephen” in the most wonderful of tiny lady German accents, accents that just can’t be lost no matter how long the time stateside, like my Mom’s English.
 I can joke about how I might take a step back at the calling me Stephen, a stop, the full name call indicating that I might have something to explain or apologize for.
 I’ve always just been “Frankenberry” a name with silly distinction but one I’ve tried to own since a pink sugary cartoon character arrived with bad jokes and prank phone calls when I was 7, on the radio or “Hello customer service?
 Name? yes Stephen with a “P H” and “Frankenberry” just like the cereal.